kevinferg/misc-python-tools/README.md

 ### Miscellaneous Python Tools
-This repository contains utility functions that I always find myself rewriting across different projects, or that I may want to use later on.
+This repository contains utility functions that I may want to use later on (usually for data visualization in Matplotlib)...
 The tools included enable the following:

 1. [Assemble gifs from Matplotlib figures](gif/)